 The Coronavirus Large Business Interruption Loan Scheme (CLBILS) provided finance to mid-sized and larger UK businesses with a group turnover of more than £45 million (the upper limit for CBILS, which focused on smaller businesses) that were suffering disruption to their cashflow due to lost or deferred revenues during the COVID-19 outbreak.

 CLBILS was available through a range of accredited lenders and partners.

 A lender could provide up to £200 million in the form of:

 - asset finance

-CLBILS gives the lender a government-backed partial guarantee (80%) against the outstanding balance of the facility.
+The scheme gave the lender a government-backed partial guarantee (80%) against the outstanding balance of the facility.
 The borrower always remained fully liable for the debt.

 Under CLBILS, a lender took no form of personal guarantee for facilities below £250,000.
-For facilities above £250,000, personal guarantees may still be required, but claims cannot exceed 20% of losses after all other recoveries have been applied.
+For facilities above £250,000, the lender could still require personal guarantees, but claims could not exceed 20% of losses after all other recoveries had been applied.